radavis/radavis.github.io/_posts/2018-03-28-filesystem-hierarchy-standard.md

 ---
 layout: post
-title: "Filesystem Hierarchy Standard (FHS v2.3)"
+title: "Filesystem Hierarchy Standard"
 date: 2018-03-28 17:00
 tags: unix
 ---

 Where should that file go in the \*nix filesystem?

+ ## FHS v2.3

 | Directory | Description |
 | --------- | ----------- |